Last updated October 29, 2025

 When a student’s SEVIS record is terminated, the government may deem them removable (“deportable”) because they have lost their legal permission to stay and study in the U.S. It is important that students address this issue promptly by working with the Office of International Services (OIS) and an experienced immigration attorney to assist in guiding them through their options.

 While immigration records are terminated from time to time for different reasons, the suddenness of these federal agency-initiated actions has led the university to review student immigration records more frequently so that we can provide support to those impacted.
 OSU’s Office of International Services is frequently reviewing and reaching out to impacted students with resources and support as they become aware of a students’ change in status in the federal immigration records database.
-Students should also frequently check their emails submitted to the Department of State during their visa application for any notifications of visa revocations.
+Students should also frequently check their emails (using the email address submitted to the Department of State during their visa application) for any notifications of visa revocations.

 To advocate for OSU students and in service to the university’s mission, OSU joined other universities on an amicus brief being filed by the Presidents’ Alliance on Higher Education and Immigration in support of a lawsuit brought by the American Association of University Professors (AAUP) and others to challenge federal actions impacting international students and educators, including their speech and expression activities.
 The university will continue to identify opportunities to advocate for changes in the federal government's approach to international students.
+University personnel submitted declarations in the federal court case brought by one of our graduate students in Oregon, to support their legal quest for SEVIS restatement and protection from adverse immigration action.
 Additionally, the university is in regular contact with state and federal elected representatives and officials to describe the impact of federal actions on our students and programs.

 This is a rapidly developing area of immigration enforcement.
 We understand the confusion and anxiety this situation can cause.
 Every student’s case has its unique circumstances.
 If a student has been notified of their visa revocation or SEVIS termination: